rp926463-arch/DemoProject/README.rst

 * Best practices to do exception handling (python)
 * Best practices for logging (python)
 * Best practices to handle command line arguments (python)
+* Best practices to write test cases using unittest - build in testing library (python)

 Contributors